raspberrypilearning/guess-the-flag/en/step_7.md

 It looks like the last flag is displaying twice.
 In actual fact what is happening is that the original flag sprite is still visible at the end.

-+ Add a **hide** block at the end of your custom block code to hide the original sprite.
++ Add a `hide` block at the end of your custom block's code to hide the original sprite.

-+ Add your new **clone flags** block to the end of the code that happens when the green flag is clicked.
++ Add your new `clone flags` block to the end of the code that runs when the green flag is clicked.

 ### Challenge
 + Can you make the flag sprites appear one by one?
-+ Can you make each flag make a sound (such as a pop) when it appears?
++ Can you make each flag make a sound (a pop, for example) when it appears?

 [[[generic-scratch-sound-from-library]]]